 - and, we also strongly advise the Influenza vaccination (when it becomes available during Autumn).

 This information will need to be recorded on the NSW immunisation form outlining mandatory vaccinations.

-Before having any vaccination, refer to prescribing information, particularly to contra-indications and warnings, and for further details you should see the University Medical Centre, or your local doctor.
+Before having any vaccination, refer to prescribing information, particularly to contra-indications and warnings, and for further details you should see the University Medical Centre.